 When is two better than one?
 When you combine two classic desserts into one bite with this Chocolate Chip Cookie Brownie Pie!
 A fudgy brownie layer topped with a chewy chocolate chip cookie layer for one simple pie recipe.

-As the name states, the bottom half of the pie is a fudgy brownie layer while the top half is a chewy chocolate chip cookie layer.
-Serve it as is for a casual dessert or dress it up with some vanilla bean ice cream and hot fudge sauce for a decadent sundae pie.
+As the name states, the bottom half of the pie is a fudgy brownie layer while the top half is a chewy chocolate chip cookie layer, like my small batch chocolate chip cookies.

 - 1/2 cup (1 stick or 4 ounces) unsalted butter, cut into 8 tablespoons

 - 1/4 teaspoon sea salt

 - 1 egg

 - 3/4 cup all purpose flour

 - 1/8 teaspoon baking powder

 - 1/4 cup brown sugar